jashort/clexp/README.md

 Settings:
 -------------
-Data is stored in the file defined by the DATA_FILE variable in clexp.py
+Data is read from/saved to the file specified by the -f parameter, or defaults to data.csv in the current directory.